vsoch/askci/paper/paper.md

  - **askci_worker**: A `django_rq` [@django-rq] worker that can run asynchronous tasks
  - **askci_scheduler**: A scheduler for the worker
  - **askci_redis**: The redis database for the scheduler
- - **askci_postgres**: A database for the appication.
+ - **askci_postgres**: A database for the application.
 For production, it's suggested to use a database outside of a container.

 These containers are deployed locally or in production by way of docker compose [@docker-compose].
 A shell script, `askci.sh` is provided alongside the application for easier interaction to deploy or manage a development or production interface.